How to Prepare for a Successful Farm Website Kickoff

 Use this checklist reference to check in on digital resources you may have already.
 Some items may not apply to your organization, and no need to set up anything new!

-• Photos: Collect and/or take product, farm/organization, and staff photos.
-You'll want originals if you can find them!
-The bigger the better.
+• High-res photos: Collect and/or take product, farm/organization, and staff photos.
+You'll want the originals (not resized or edited) if you can find them!
 If you find your photo albums a little sparse, it might be time to consider stock photos (which we can help with and offer as an add-on service)

 • Logo Files: Track down your up-to-date logo files.
 Vector formats are preferred because they can scale up or down without loss of clarity.
 These file names usually end in .svg, .ai, or .eps.
 (We do offer logo vectorization if you can't find them — check your quote for more info.)